JuliaHealth/OMOPCDMPathways.jl/docs/src/contributing.md

 ### Adding Core Dependencies 📒

-If you are working on introducing a new core dependency, make sure to add that dependency to the main `Project.toml` for `OMOPCDMPathways`.
+If you are working on introducing a new core dependency, make sure to add that dependency to the main `Project.toml` for `OMOPCDMPathways.jl`.
 To do this, follow these steps:

 1. Enter the root of the `OMOPCDMPathways` directory